harshpopat/github-finder/README.md

 [Live Project Link](https://github-finder-1-0-1.netlify.app/).

 With this app we can easily find github users by directly searching their username.
+It uses github api to fetch all this data.

-In the search result we can see the users
+In the search result we can see the user's:

 - Profile Picture
 - Location
 - Bio